Looking for a particular topic? Try searching by specialism

 I am a senior nurse, currently off sick following several inpatient admissions for spinal surgery.
 I want to share some of my experiences with you in the hope that they will stimulate both celebration and reflection.

-We talk to Carolyn Johnstone, lecturer in nursing at the School of Nursing and Midwifery, University of Dundee, who has been a nurse for 24 years.
+We talk to Jo Sutton, colorectal nurse specialist at Southport and Ormskirk Hospital Trust, who has been a nurse for 11 years.

 Stuart McKenzie says he is not built to be any kind of nurse other than a mental health nurse

 We talk to Lynsey Ayers, a staff nurse for St Ann’s Hospice.

 Analysis of complaints sent to the health service ombudsman has found that not receiving an adequate apology is the most common complaint, accounting for a third of cases last year.